Gluten Free Mac and Cheese with roasted Butternut Squash. This recipe takes a gluten free spin on an iconic American dish.

 Follow CREATIVE & PRACTICAL on Pinterest

 What to do with the Gluten Free Mac and Cheese leftovers

-These days I mostly ‘just’ cook for my husband and myself which means we often tend to have leftovers.
-The good news is that gluten free Mac and Cheese is freezable!
+These days I mostly cook for my husband and myself which means we often end up with leftovers.
+What I love about this recipe is that gluten free Mac and Cheese is freezable!

 How to Free Gluten Free Mac and Cheese

 Allow the gluten free Mac and Cheese cool down completely.

 - Cook your gluten free pasta according to the instructions, BUT SUBTRACT 3 minutes from the recommended boiling time.
 This will prevent the pasta from becoming mushy later.
 Add 1/2 tablespoon of olive oil to keep the pasta from sticking together.
 Rinse pasta and set aside.

 - Preheat the oven to 400°.
 Line a large baking sheet with aluminum foil.